Use Gluster with Oracle Cloud Native Environment

 Install and configure the Gluster service.

-In this section, complete each of the tasks on each worker:
+In this section, complete each of the tasks for each worker node:

 • ocne-worker01